Claiming For A Supermarket Slip, Trip And Fall Accident

 The most important factor in determining whether your claim will be successful is the amount of evidence that you have.
 The most important step to take following any accident is to seek medical attention.
 This may be as simple as receiving first aid treatment or you may need to go to the hospital.
 However, not only does this step protect your health but it also creates a paper trail that outlines that you have suffered an accident and have been injured.

 If you think that you might want to claim, you should collect photographs of the accident scene which highlight the problem.
 For example, if the accident was caused by a wet floor, you should take a photograph of the scene which highlights that there was not a sign in place.
 You should also aim to take photographs of your injuries.
-If you are unable to take photographs yourself, perhaps due to immediately going to hospital, you should ask a friend or someone present if they would be willing to do this for you.
+If you are unable to take photographs yourself, perhaps due to immediately going to a hospital, you should ask a friend or someone present if they would be willing to do this for you.

 You should ask any witnesses if they would be happy to come forward and present a witness statement to aid your case.
 While they may be unsure in the moment, you should seek to get the contact details of every witness in case they would later like to make a statement or if they change their mind.

 There is usually a three-year time limit for personal injury cases, beginning on the day that the accident happened, which means that you should contact a personal injury solicitor as soon as you feel ready.
 They will help to ensure that you get the assistance that you need with ample time to figure out the details of the case.
 Your solicitor will guide you through the legal process, ensuring that you are never left in the dark.
 Furthermore, they should help to explain any legal jargon or details that you are confused about so that you are always aware of what is happening in your case.